dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/02_customer_lifetime_value.md

 SQL couldn't answer those questions.
 This finding is what directly motivated the Python case study — using datetime operations and visualizations to test whether the purchase pattern is organic, seasonal, or artificial.

+The one exception — Puja Srivastava at 6 purchases — actually has a higher AOV ($6.11) than most Silver customers, suggesting she's under-developed rather than low-value.
+Whether that's a tenure issue or a disengagement issue is something the Python cohort analysis can answer.

 ### Platinum Customers Deserve Disproportionate Attention

 Platinum customers aren't just spending more in total — they're spending more per transaction.
 Helena Holý's AOV is $7.09 versus $5.37 for the average Silver customer.
 That $1.72 difference per purchase compounds over a lifetime.
 These aren't just higher spenders — they're higher-quality buyers.